6

 Meals: B,L,D

-After our final night in the semi-permanent camp, we pack up and make our way back to Darwin.
-On our way we may enjoy a relaxing swim and visit to a nearby waterhole and our last scrumptious lunch before continuing north to Darwin.
+After our final night in the semi-permanent camp in northern Kakadu, we pack up and make our way back to Darwin.
+On our way we enjoy a visit to Warradjan Cultural Centre.
+Warradjan encapsulates the rich cultural heritage and history of Kakadu.
+It features an interactive museum, an art exhibit, and a gathering area where visitors can connect with our Traditional Owners on their ancestral land.
+Afterwards we enjoy our final walk with a steep but short climb to Mirray lookout where we will be rewarded with spectacular 360 degree views of the north of the park.
+We then continue north to Darwin.
 We expect to arrive back into Darwin and drop you at your accommodation at around 4pm.
 We hope you've enjoyed your journey into the unique and unforgettable country of the Top End!
-Walking distance: 2-3 km
+Walking distance: 2km Approx drive time: 5-6 hours spread over the day.

 Meals: B,L